Why Learn About the Middle East & North Africa?

 Graduate students from any of the PhD programs at Northwestern may pursue a Certificate in MENA Studies to allow them to develop their knowledge of the field and to learn from the perspectives of their peers and professors working in other disciplines.
 PhD students pursuing the Graduate Certificate in MENA earn credentials that allow them to enhance their own professional opportunities as they prepare for academic careers.
 Read more about our Graduate Program.

 Students at both undergraduate and graduate levels have a wide range of options at their disposal, both in individual course selection and in the combination of interests that they choose to pursue.
 Course topics include international politics, mass media, migration, digital cultures, arts and literature, law, and religious movements.
 The MENA faculty also draws both on Northwestern’s recognized strengths in diaspora studies and Islam in trans-Saharan Africa, and our emergent strengths in media studies, cultural production, and North African studies.

 We welcome students at all levels into our courses.
-Except for advanced language courses, few of our courses have pre-requisites.
+Except for language courses, few of our courses have pre-requisites.
 Please feel free to contact the MENA Director to discuss whether a MENA major or minor might be right for you.

 Interested in what career options a major or minor in MENA might offer you?
 Visit here to learn about related skills and industries.Back to top